 What to see in Granada, Spain in one day – Spending the night in Granada

-Once the sunsets head back through the narrow cobblestone streets to the center of town for a true tapas experience.
+Once the sun sets head back through the narrow cobblestone streets to the center of town for a true tapas experience.
 Tapas are Spanish “snacks” and it translates to a small portion of food.
-In Granada a true tapas style meal is celebrated in most bars and restaurants.
+In Granada, a true tapas-style meal is celebrated in most bars and restaurants.
 This is when you order a drink and receive free food to go along with it.
 Some restaurants give you a dish and some let you pick your own.
-If you stay and get more than one drink, a new dish will be served with your new drink, and so on and so forth.
+If you stay and get more than one drink, a new dish will be served with your new drink, and so on.
 For a true tapas experience in Granada head to the popular tapas bar Bodegas Castañeda.
 Expect yelling, crowds, and excitement as you belly up to the bar to receive your drink and food.
 If you prefer more of a quiet and intimate setting try Ibéricos Alhambra, where you can expect to be served some variety of meats and cheeses.

 Granada is a city of life and character.
 There’s so much to explore, so many things to do, and it should be at the top of your list if you’re traveling through Southern Spain.
 Oozing with charm don’t make the mistake of skipping out on Granada.
 And while you can hit the hot spots with one day in Granada, I’d recommend staying even longer.

 For more suggestions and recommendations on Granada, make sure to check out my Instagram page/highlight reel.